picandocodigo/List-Category-Posts/readme.txt

 ==Installation==

-* Upload listcat directory into you wp-content/plugins/ directory.
+* Upload listcat directory into your wp-content/plugins/ directory.
 * Login to your WordPress Admin menu, go to Plugins, and activate it.
 * You can find the List Category Posts widget in the Appearence > Widgets section on your WordPress Dashboard.
 * If you want to customize the way the plugin displays the information, check the section on Templates on this documentation.